WohlSoft/Moondust-Project/README.md

-Platform Game Engine by Wohlstand
+Moondust Project by Wohlstand
 ===========
-Platform Game Engine (PGE) is a free and open source game engine and toolkit, giving developers the ability to create platform games.
+Moondust Project (formerly known as PGE Project) is a free and open-source game engine and development kit for it, giving developers the ability to create platform games.

 ------